Thiagojm/aws_rng/README.md

 # True Random Number Generator (TRNG) Data Collector

 This Python application is designed for a Raspberry Pi with a TRNG device (TrueRNG, TrueRNGpro, or TrueRNGoroV2).
 It reads in a number of bits from the TRNG at a user-specified interval and counts the number of 'ones'.
-The datetime and count are then stored in a .csv file and the bits collected are appended to a .bin file for cSontrol.
+The datetime and count are then stored in a .csv file and the bits collected are appended to a .bin file for control.

-After a user-defined duration, the application will stop collecting, move the .csv and .bin files to an upload folder, and start collecting again.
-This process continues indefinitely.
+The project consists of three main scripts:

+1. Main Startup Script (start_rng.py): This script is the entry point of the project.
+At startup, it first checks for an Internet connection and upon establishing a successful connection, it synchronizes the system time to GMT-3 (São Paulo).
+Finally, it launches the two other scripts (rng_collect.py and send_aws.py) in separate terminals.

+2. RNG Collect Script (rng_collect.py): This script collects random number generator (RNG) data.

+3. Send AWS Script (send_aws.py): This script sends the collected RNG data to an AWS service.

+The project also includes a variables.env file, which holds environment variables that are required by the rng_collect.py and send_aws.py scripts.

-### Requirements
+## Requirements

+- Raspberry Pi with Python3 installed
+- A TRNG device (TrueRNG)
+- Internet access
 - Python 3.x
-- A Raspberry Pi with a TRNG device
+- lxterminal package installed (default in most Raspberry Pi distributions)
-- The following Python packages: **bitstring**, **python-dotenv**, **pyserial**, **boto3**.
+- The following Python packages: **bitstring**, **python-dotenv**, **pyserial**, **boto3**, **requests**, **ntplib**, **pytz**.

-### Setup
+## Setup

-1. Install the required packages if they are not already installed: `pip install bitstring python-dotenv pyserial`
+1. Install the required packages if they are not already installed:
+> pip install bitstring python-dotenv pyserial requests ntplib pytz

-2. In the `vars` folder, edit the `variables.env` file to specify the sample size (in bits), the interval between samples, the duration for each data collection cycle, and the paths for the temporary and upload folders.
+2. In the `vars` folder, rename the `variables.env.default` to `variables.env` and edit to specify the sample size (in bits), the interval between samples, the duration for each data collection cycle, and the paths for the temporary and upload folders.
+Also give your raspberry a unique ID name, use your AWS keys and bucket name.

-### Running the Application

-To run the application, navigate to the folder containing the script and run the following command in the terminal:

->python main.py

-The application will start reading data from the TRNG device at the specified interval, and it will write the count of 'ones' and the datetime to a .csv file and the bits to a .bin file in the temporary folder.
-After the specified duration, it will move all files in the temporary folder to the upload folder and start the next data collection cycle.
+## Installation

+Clone the repository or copy the scripts to your Raspberry Pi.
+Give execute permissions to the scripts:

+>chmod +x /path/to/start_rng.py
+>chmod +x /path/to/rng_collect.py
+>chmod +x /path/to/send_aws.py

+Create an autostart entry:

+> nano /home/pi/.config/autostart/start_rng.desktop

+Insert the following content into the .desktop file:

+>
+    [Desktop Entry]
+    Type=Application
+    Name=StartRng
+    Exec=/usr/bin/lxterminal -e "python3 /path/to/start_rng.py.py; bash"

+Save and exit the file.
+Make the .desktop file executable:

+>chmod +x /home/pi/.config/autostart/start_rng.desktop

+## Usage

+The scripts will run automatically on startup.
+The main script checks for an internet connection and synchronizes the system time, while the rng_collect.py and send_aws.py scripts will be launched in separate terminal windows.

+## Support

+If you encounter any problems or have any suggestions, please open an issue or a pull request.

+## License

+This project is open source, under the MIT license.